 - 1/4 tsp turmeric (optional, for colour)

-- 1 capsule of vegan probiotic, emptied (optional)
+- 1-2 capsules of vegan probiotic, emptied or 1/4 tsp pure vitamin C powder (optional)

 *6 tbsp agar flakes can be used, boil mixture gently for 15 minutes after adding the flakes, vinegar and salt before adding the remaining ingredients.
 Carrageenan can also be used (3 tsp powder) and is often sold as ‘vege-gel’ or ‘vege-set’, the cheese will not be as firm as when set with agar but it behaves the same and after a little time in the freezer, grates perfectly.